-- Much of the revenue earned abroad returns to this country in wages for other employees, investment in R&D, profits for shareholders, and taxes for the government.
+- Much of the revenue earned abroad returns to this country in wages for other employees, investment in research and development, profits for shareholders, and taxes for the government.

-- It doesn't matter where the work is done as long as the US companies earn the profit to return to their shareholders.
+- Companies have an obligation to do what's best for their investors and shareholders.
+It doesn't matter where the work is done as long as the U.S. companies earn the profit to return to their shareholders.